-2.3 Delegation Policies
+2.3.
+Delegation Policies

 Delegation is often used in access control systems to cater for the temporary transfer of access rights.
 However the ability of a user to delegate access rights to another must be tightly controlled by security policies.
 This requirement is critical in systems allowing cascaded delegation of access rights.
-A delegation policy permits subjects to grant privileges, which they possess (due to an existing authorisation policy), to grantees to perform an action on their behalf e.g., passing read rights to a printer spooler in order to print a file.
+A delegation policy permits subjects to grant privileges, which they possess (due to an existing authorisation policy, to grantees to perform an action on their behalf e.g. passing read rights to a printer spooler in order to print a file.
+A delegation policy is always associated with an authorisation policy, which specifies the access rights that can be delegated.
+Negative delegation policies forbid delegation.
+Note that delegation policies are not meant to be used for assignment of rights by security administrators.

-inst deleg+ "("associated-auth-policy ")" policyName "{" grantee [<type>]</type> domain-Scope-Expression ; [subject [<type>]</type> domain-Scope-Expression ;] [target [<type>]</type> domain-Scope-Expression ;] [action action-list ;] [when constraint-Expression ;] [valid constraint-Expression ;] "}"
+inst deleg+ " ("associate d-auth-policy ")" policyName "{" grantee [ <type>]</type> domain-Scope-Expression ; [ subject [ <type>]</type> domain-Scope-Expression ; ] [ target [ <type>]</type> domain-Scope-Expression ; ] action action-list;] í when constraint-Expression ; ] valid constraint-Expression; "}" , ,